datatheorem/TrustKit/docs/getting-started.md

 pinning policy.

 A pinning policy is a dictionary of domain names and pinning configuration keys.
-At a minimum, the configuration should specify a list of SSL pins and the corresponding certificates' public key algorithms.
+At a minimum, the configuration should specify a list of SSL pins.
 For example:

 ```objc
 #import <TrustKit/TrustKit.h>